 Perception Layer

-The system that continuously monitors signals across email, meetings, CRM data, and product usage.
+The system layer that monitors signals across email, meetings, CRM data, and external sources — the AI's eyes and ears.

 Pipeline Autopilot